Country Bear Jamboree: Other animals

 Sammy – Sammy is Henry's raccoon pal who cuddles around Henry's top hat.
 He acts like a coonskin cap for Henry.
 In the Country Bear Vacation Hoedown, Sammy gets replaced by a skunk named Randy.
+In the Musical Jamboree, Sammy peeks out from behind a speaker instead of being on Henry's hat.

 Randy – A skunk who appears in the Vacation Hoedown version of the show.
 At several points during the show, guests can hear some of the bears yelling about a skunk that got backstage, and eventually Randy finds himself on top of Henry's head.
 When confronted, Randy says he simply wanted to get into show business, and Henry invites him to join in the show's finale.
 In the Tokyo Disneyland version of the show, he is named "Sunny."

 Webster – A penguin who appears in the Country Bear Christmas Special alongside Terrence.
 In the Walt Disney World and Disneyland versions of the show, Webster is frozen in a block of ice and does not speak, instead just rattling around every now and then as Terrence asks him to sing.
 In the Tokyo Disneyland version, Webster is thawed out and sings with Terrence.

 Dolores – Another animal companion to Terrence, Dolores the octopus is found in the Country Bear Vacation Hoedown.
 She has a romantic relationship with Terrence, but in the Walt Disney World and Disneyland versions of the show, it does not work out.
 In the Tokyo Disneyland version, she is a more cartoon-like octopus as opposed to the original realistic design, and she sings a love song with Terrence.
+The American version of Dolores can be seen in the queue for Guardians of the Galaxy – Mission: Breakout! at Disney California Adventure park.